dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 </div>

-### Step 3: [CLUSTER] Save SSH Configuration
+### Step 4: [CLUSTER] Save SSH Configuration

-While we have now created an ssh file key that will allow us to login to the cluster.
+We have now created an ssh key file that will allow us to login to the cluster.
 However, to login we will need to provide the path to key file as well as the username each time we want to login (something like `ssh -i PATH_TO_KEY USERNAME@fe01.ds.uchicago.edu`) which is annoying and error-prone.
 We will use a config file, in our `.ssh` directory to simplify this process.
 Instead we will be able to login using just `ssh fe.ds` after completing this process.

 1. Create / modify your SSH config file.
 To open:
     - [Windows] In command prompt: `code C:\Users\USERNAME\.ssh\config` where `USERNAME` is your windows username.